 There were plenty of thank-yous to go around, with all the DIY efforts various people had gone to.
 Their cake made by Sarah’s sister, the flowers grown by Sarah’s mum and family friends were running the bar for the night.
 It was a proper DIY festival wedding setup.

 Once the speeches were done, the tent was re-arranged ready for the evening party.
 For the first dance, a friend played an acoustic version of ‘Toothpaste Kisses’.
 But then their DJ cut in over the top.
 They sprung into an incredible surprise choreographed dance to ‘Yes Sir I Can Boogie’.
 And when I say it’s the best first dance I’ve ever seen, I really really mean it.
 Shortly after, they had a folk band come and play on stage and the dancefloor was filled ready to party the night away.
 A proper festival wedding.

 What the couple had to say

 “Jodie was amazing – everything we wanted in a wedding photographer!
 She was so friendly and made us feel really comfortable.
 She photographed everything, yet we barely noticed she was there!
 Jodie captured our wedding day beautifully and we are so grateful to have such perfect pictures to look back on.
 I would definitely recommend her to anyone.”

-For more festival wedding inspiration check out my Longton Wood shoot blog post for all your Coachella hen party needs.
+For more festival wedding inspiration check out my Longton Wood shoot blog post, or for more tipi/marquee wedding inspo, check out Danni & Jonny’s garden marquee wedding!
 If you’re thinking about having your own festival style wedding and like the look of Sarah and Cam’s shots, then hit me up – take a look at my wedding photography packages here or drop me a message on Instagram!
 I was also lucky enough to have this stunner of a wedding published on Rock My Wedding – have a read here to see what the couple said about their day!